 Healthy vegan hummus recipe options

-You will notice in the video for this recipe that I use two different kinds of hummus on my sandwich.
+You will notice in the video for this veggie hummus sandwich recipe that I use two different kinds of hummus.
 You can do the same or use only one kind if preferred.
+The main ingredient in hummus is fiber-filled chickpeas (also called garbanzo beans).
 Some of my favorite varieties of healthy oil-free hummus to use are:

 What are the benefits of hummus?